ImmoMakelaarVergelijker

 4. Divide by the coverage rate (m² per litre)

-• Found on the paint tin; if in doubt, use the lower figure.
+• Found on the paint tin; if in doubt, always use the lower figure from the stated range.

 Basic formula: